 Tbilisi sightseeing tour

-Metekhi Plateau, the historic district of Tbilisi on a high cliff overhanging the banks of the Kura River (Mtkvari), overlooking the old city.
+Metekhi Plateau, the historic district of Tbilisi on a high cliff overhanging the banks of the Kura River (Mtkvari), overlooking the old city – the place, from where our Tbilisi city tour will begin.
 The name Metekhi comes from the Greek metoh, which means the location of the church.
 It is believed that the area was inhabited even under King Vakhtang Gorgasali, who built his palace here, and in the 8th century, on the Metekhi Rock, according to legend, St. Abo of Tbilisi was martyred.
 The main attraction of Metekhi is the Church of the Assumption, picturesquely set on the crest of a rock, built in 1278-1284 under King Demeter II.

 The Bridge of Peace – a pedestrian bridge over the Kura River, connects Irakli II Street and Rike Park.
 The architect of the bridge is Italian Michele de Luca (the length of the bridge is 156 meters).
 The bridge offers stunning views of the city.